Hours of Operation:

 Demand Response Service Requirements

-The information presented in this section is based on the U.S. Department of Transportation (U.S. DOT) regulations: 49 CFR Part 37- Transportation Services for Individuals with Disabilities (ADA) and Federal Transit Administration (FTA) Circular 4710.1 - Americans with Disabilities Act (ADA): Guidance.
+The information presented in this section is based on the U.S. Department of Transportation (U.S. DOT) regulations: 49 CFR Part 37- Transportation Services for Individuals with Disabilities (ADA) and FTA ADA Circular 4710.1.

 Click here to download a sample ADA policy template for a rural transit system that operates demand response service.